-Our very special Hot Paprika is grown on a small regenerative farm in the oldest paprika-growing region of Hungary.
-Perfect for Hungarian classic dishes as well as chili, stew, roasts and anything else in need of sweetness and heat.
+Our Szegedi 178 Hot Paprika is grown on a small regenerative farm in the oldest paprika-growing region of Hungary by our partner farmer, Péter.
+Szegedi 178 is an heirloom variety of hot pepper that has a beautiful aroma and a long, warm burn.
+The peppers are picked ripe, air-cured in mesh bags, dehydrated, ground and blended with sweet paprika in small batches.
+Perfect for Hungarian dishes, chili, stew, roasts and anything else in need of sweet heat.

 Our partner farmer, Péter, grows an heirloom variety of hot peppers known as Szegedi 178, which has a beautiful red pepper aroma and a long, warm burn.
 The peppers are picked when perfectly ripe, then hung in mesh bags to cure in the breeze.
 This curing process, called sukju (or "salami bag" by the locals), brings the sugars to the surface.
 After curing, the peppers are dehydrated, ground and blended with sweet paprika in small batches.